the-coded/codex-ai/pkg/README.md

 Each package should:
 - 🎯 Have a clear, single responsibility
-- 🔄 Support both development and production modes
+- 🔄 Support automatic environment detection
 - 📚 Include comprehensive documentation
 - 🖥️ Provide both CLI and programmatic interfaces
 - ⚠️ Handle errors gracefully
 - 🛠️ Use shared utilities when appropriate

-## 🌍 Environment Modes
+## 🌍 Environment Detection

-### 🔧 Development Mode
+The environment is automatically detected:
-- Run directly from codex repository
+- **🔧 Project Root**: When running directly from the repository
+  - Has pkg/ and utils/ directories
-- Use local paths and resources
+  - Uses local paths ("./")
   - Helpful for package development and testing

-### 🚀 Production Mode
-- Run from .codex in another repository
+- **🚀 Another Project**: When running from .codex in another repository
+  - Has .codex/ directory
-- Use .codex-prefixed paths
+  - Uses .codex-prefixed paths
-- Default mode for end users
+  - Default for end users

 ## 🛠️ Utilities

 Packages can use shared utilities from the utils/ directory:
-- `🔍 get_base_path`: Path resolution for dev/prod modes
+- `🔍 get_base_path`: Automatic environment detection and path resolution
 - `📄 load_json`: JSON file loading and parsing
 - `📝 load_template`: Template processing